Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-That’s what Dale Burleson, M.D., a colon and rectal surgeon and chief of the colon and rectal surgery division at Baylor Regional Medical Center at Plano, tells his patients about colon cancer.
+That’s what Dale Burleson, M.D., a colon and rectal surgeon and chief of the colon and rectal surgery division at Baylor Scott & White Medical Center - Plano, tells his patients about colon cancer.
 “I can’t prevent breast cancer.
 I can’t prevent prostate cancer,” he says.
 “But with screenings, we can prevent colon cancer.”

 March is National Colorectal Cancer Awareness Month, and Dr. Burleson answers a few questions about this cancer.

 A: “Colon cancer starts with little polyps in the colon,” Dr. Burleson says.
 These are essentially small bumps.
 If found during a screening, they can be removed before they become cancerous.

 Q: When should people begin screening?

 A: Around age 50, Dr. Burleson says.
 Because of their higher risk, however, people with a family history of the disease, those with a personal history of other colorectal conditions and African Americans should start screenings earlier.
 Talk with your doctor about when you should start based on your risk factors.